 Esma: Of course, thank you for having me.
 As for the question, I like to be involved in things that I am passionate about.
 I love my religion and for this reason I have been volunteering as a teacher at the Nooran Islamic Sunday School for almost 7 years.
 I used to be a student myself, but have long since graduated.
-Even though my own life is very busy and teaching young children three different subjects for an entire Sunday morning is tiring and draining, I believe that as a well-educated Muslim, it is my responsibility and civic duty to give back to my community’s youth.
+Even though my own life is very busy and teaching young children three different subjects for an entire Sunday morning is tiring, I believe that as a well-educated Muslim, it is my responsibility and civic duty to give back to my community’s youth.

 I am also involved with the sisters “youth” group.
 I put “youth” in quotations because most of us are either finishing high school or are already in college.
 We plan lots of fun activities to bring our sisters together and strengthen our friendships with each other, but we also try to coordinate community service projects.
 Currently, we are running a drive to collect clothes, backpacks, and school supplies for children at homeless shelters.
 We are also collecting donations that will sponsor care packages to the adults at these shelters.
 And finally, we are giving a potluck at one homeless shelter.
 Every year the youth girls serve iftar during Ramadan so we decided to use our cooking skills to help our non-Muslims community as well.